Identity Crisis (DC Comics): Plot summary

-While Elongated Man is on a stakeout, during which a minor villain called Bolt is shot and wounded by criminals, his wife Sue Dibny is murdered in their apartment, apparently dying of burns.
-The DC superhero community rallies to find the murderer, with recurring villain Doctor Light being the prime suspect.
-Green Arrow reveals to the Flash (Wally West) and Green Lantern (Kyle Rayner) that Light once raped Sue Dibny in the JLA satellite headquarters.
-To ensure this could not happen again to Sue, another Justice League member or their loved ones, the members at that time — Atom (Ray Palmer), Black Canary, Hawkman, Green Lantern (Hal Jordan), and a very reluctant Flash (Barry Allen) — voted to allow the sorceress Zatanna to mind-wipe the villain and alter his personality to an ineffectual buffoon before again sending him to prison.
+Following the death of Elongated Man's wife Sue Dibny, the superhero community rallies to find the murderer, with recurring villain Doctor Light being the prime suspect.
+Green Arrow reveals to the Flash (Wally West) and Green Lantern (Kyle Rayner) that six months after Iris West' death, Atom, Black Canary, Hawkman, Flash (Barry Allen), Green Lantern, and Green Arrow voted to allow Zatanna to edit Doctor Light's mind, essentially lobotomizing him.
+Light previously raped Sue, with Zatanna wiping his memories in response.

-Further discussion reveals that a mind wipe was also done on at least one other occasion: when the Secret Society of Super Villains (the Wizard, Floronic Man, Star Sapphire, Reverse-Flash, and Blockbuster) captures JLA members Superman, Batman, Flash, Green Lantern (Hal Jordan), Zatanna and Black Canary (Wonder Woman in the pre-Crisis continuity) and switched bodies with the heroes, allowing the villains to learn their secret identities by casually removing the heroes' masks.
-Although the heroes defeated the villains, Zatanna once again erased the villains' memories of the incident and their knowledge of the secret identities.
+Further discussion reveals that a mind wipe was also done on at least one other occasion to prevent the Secret Society of Super Villains (the Wizard, Floronic Man, Star Sapphire, Reverse-Flash, and Blockbuster) from retaining their knowledge of the secret identities of League members Superman, Batman, Flash, Green Lantern (Hal Jordan), Zatanna, and Black Canary.
 Green Arrow's words also imply that they have done this on other occasions when their secret identities were threatened by magic or other means.

 The heroes locate Light, who has hired the mercenary Deathstroke to protect him.
-During the ensuing battle, Light regains his memory and, enraged by the violation, uses his formerly lost powers to escape.
-Although questioned by Superman, Wally West continues to protect the heroes and their secrets, but Superman has learned them after eavesdropping on the conversations between him and Green Arrow with his enhanced hearing.
-Atom finds his estranged ex-wife, Jean Loring, hanging from a door, blindfolded and gagged, and revives her just in time, but she is unable to describe her attacker.
-A death threat is then sent to Superman's wife, Lois Lane.
-Captain Boomerang (Digger Harkness) is hired by third-rate villain the Calculator (on behalf of the real killer) to assassinate Jack Drake, father of Robin, Tim Drake.
-Jack finds a gun and a note warning him of the impending attempt on his life, and fatally shoots Boomerang who also kills him.
-Tim Drake comes upon the aftermath of this and is comforted by partner Batman, who confiscates the note before the authorities or the media can learn of its existence.
+During the ensuing battle, Light regains his memory and escapes.
+Although questioned by Superman, Wally West continues to protect the heroes and their secrets, but Superman has learned them after eavesdropping on the conversations between him and Green Arrow.
+Atom finds his estranged ex-wife Jean Loring hanging from a door, blindfolded and gagged, and revives her just in time, but she is unable to describe her attacker.
+During the interrogation, Shadow Thief kills Firestorm (Ronnie Raymond) with Shining Knight's sword.
+Meanwhile, the Calculator hires Captain Boomerang to assassinate Jack Drake, Tim Drake's father, who kills him before dying.